 What of the ones that don’t get picked up?
-By seven many children’s life chances are set.
-There is a link between education at seven and later attainment.
+By age 7 for many children life chances are set.
+There is a link between education at 7 and later attainment.

 Save the Children found: Fewer than one in six children from low-income families who have fallen behind by the age of seven will go on to achieve five good GCSEs including English and Maths.